 In the meantime, cut the pancetta into small cubes and saute in a frying pan with the olive oil.
-Once the pancetta has turned a golden brown, splash the balsamic vinegar into the pan and allow the pancetta to caramelise with the sweet vinegar.
+Once the pancetta has turned a golden brown, splash the balsamic vinegar into the pan and allow the pancetta to caramelize with the sweet vinegar.
 It is now ready to serve with the polenta.

 Assemble the dish onto a plate: a wedge of polenta , pancetta and a fresh slice of ricotta cheese.
-The flavours will balance each other perfectly and all you need is a generous drizzle of olive oil and thyme and marjoram to garnish.
+The flavors will balance each other perfectly and all you need is a generous drizzle of olive oil and thyme and marjoram to garnish.

 Recipe courtesy of Emilia Benericetti, Piano Rosso, Marradi